-- 3. Service the air cleaner; refer to Servicing the Air Cleaner (page 28). - 4.
-Grease the traction unit; refer to Greasing the Traction Unit (page 27). - 5.
-Change the crankcase oil; refer to Changing the Oil (page 29). - 6.
-Remove the spark plugs and check the condition of each; refer to Servicing the Spark Plugs (page 30). - 7.
-With the spark plugs removed from the engine, pour 2 tablespoons of engine oil into each spark plug hole. - 8.
-Place rags over the spark plug holes to catch any oil spray, then use the starter to crank the engine and distribute the oil inside the cylinder. - 9.
-Install the spark plugs, but do not install the wires on the spark plugs. - 10.
-Charge the battery; refer to Charging the Battery (page 33). - 11.
+- 3. Service the air cleaner; refer to Servicing the Air Cleaner. - 4.
+Grease the traction unit; refer to Greasing the Traction Unit. - 5.
+Change the crankcase oil; refer to Servicing the Engine Oil. - 6.
+Change the crankcase oil; refer to Servicing the Engine Oil - 7.
+Remove the spark plugs and check the condition of each; refer to Servicing the Spark Plugs. - 8.
+With the spark plugs removed from the engine, pour two tablespoons of engine oil into each spark plug hole. - 9.
+Place rags over the spark plug holes to catch any oil spray, then use the starter to crank the engine and distribute the oil inside the cylinder. - 10.
+Install the spark plugs, but do not install the wires on the spark plugs. - 11.
+Charge the battery; refer to Servicing the Battery. - 12.
 For storage over 30 days, prepare the traction unit as follows: - A. Add a petroleum based stabilizer/conditioner to fuel in the tank.
-Follow the mixing instructions from the stabilizer manufacturer.
+Follow mixing instructions from stabilizer manufacturer.
+(1 oz. per US gallon).
 Do not use an alcohol based stabilizer (ethanol or methanol).

-Note: Fuel stabilizer/conditioner is most effective when mixed with fresh fuel and used at all times.
+Note: Fuel stabilizer/conditioner is most effective when mixed with fresh gasoline and used at all times.

-- B. Run the engine to distribute conditioned fuel through the fuel system (5 minutes). - C. Shut off the engine, allow it to cool and drain the fuel tank using a pump-type syphon. - D. Start the engine and run it until it shuts off. - E. Choke the engine. - F. Start and run the engine until it does not start again. - G. Dispose of fuel properly.
-Recycle as per local codes.
+- B. Run the engine to distribute conditioned fuel through the fuel system (5 minutes). - C. Stop the engine, allow it to cool and drain the fuel tank using a pump type syphon. - D. Restart the engine and run it until it stops. - E. Choke the engine.

+- F. Start and run the engine until it will not start again. - G. Dispose of fuel properly.
+Recycle as per local codes

-Important: Do not store stabilizer/conditioned fuel over 90 days.
+Important: Do not store stabilizer/conditioned gasoline over 90 days.

-- 12. Check and adjust the track tension; refer to Adjusting the Track Tension (page 35). - 13.
+- 13. Check and adjust the track tension; refer to Adjusting the Track Tension. - 14.
 Check and tighten all bolts, nuts, and screws.
-Repair or replace any part that is damaged. - 14.
+Repair or replace any part that is damaged. - 15.
 Paint all scratched or bare metal surfaces.
-Paint is available from your Authorized Service Dealer. - 15.
+Paint is available from your Authorized Service Dealer. - 16.
 Store the traction unit in a clean, dry garage or storage area.
-Remove the key from the ignition switch and keep it in a memorable place. - 16.
+Remove the key from the ignition switch and keep it in a memorable place. - 17.
 Cover the traction unit to protect it and keep it clean.